 It serves as necropolis of the Romanian Royal Family.
 Here Kings Carol I, Ferdinand and Carol II, as well as Queen Ana rest.
-In the 16th century (1514) the Prince Neagoe Basarab founded a halidom of unmatched beauty, with some Georgian and Armenian architectural elements.
+In the 16th century (1514) Prince Neagoe Basarab founded a halidom of unmatched beauty.
+This blends some Georgian and Armenian architectural elements.
 After studying in Italy and Constantinople he administrated the construction of a mosque ordered by the sultan Bayezid II.
 The chief-builder of the mosque was the Armenian master Manoli from Niaesia.

 Master Manole’s legend

 The legend says Manole built his wife in one of the monastery’s walls to succeed finishing the impressive construction.
 And in the place where he fell off the roof a source appeared.
 Look for the fountain built on that source (across the street in front of the monastery).
 And also for the red text marking the wall.
 But don’t let yourself charmed to marry here.
 Because the locals say that all marriages officiated at the monastery end with a divorce.

 Do you remember the movie “What about Love” from 2012 featuring Sharon Stone and Andy Garcia ?

 They were playing the roles of the parents of a young girl who travels with her boyfriend through Europe…

 Well, this was filmed in Bucharest city center, at Ravens Castle and on Transfagarasan (in the area of Arefu village).

 Placed at the foot of Vidraru hydropower plant, Arefu is a beautiful village.